 The portfolio consists of:

 - a portfolio of 10 examples or up to ten minutes of time-based media including, but not limited to: fine art, design, digital works, fashion design, graphic design, film, animation, illustration, storyboards, or videos.

 - An Essay

-- In 300 words or less, please tell us what you hope to achieve by studying Fashion Design, Film and Moving Image, or Visual Communication Design in the School of Design at Stevenson University.
+- In 300 words or less, please tell us what you hope to achieve by studying Fashion Design, Film and Moving Image, or Visual Communication Design in the School of Design, Arts, and Communication at Stevenson University.

 High School students: To be considered for a portfolio-based scholarship, students must have all application materials for university admission, including the portfolio and essay, submitted by January 15.
 The Admissions Office encourages you to complete your application by the priority scholarship deadline of December 1.
 Submitting all materials by December 1 allows you to receive an admission decision and academic merit-based scholarship notification, if eligible, by December 25.
 Learn more about applying to Stevenson at stevenson.edu/apply.

 Transfer students: To be considered for a portfolio-based scholarship, students must have all application materials for university admission, including the portfolio, submitted by March 31.